JacquesOkes/Mapbox-NavigationApp-Xamarin/README.md

 Finally : MapApp.Android

+You will need to enter your own AccessToken contained in Resources/values/strings.xml in order for it to be linked to a valid account.

 The example included is only the Embedded Navigation UI example - Called from a Xamarin.Forms application</br>

 For other examples please see Brad Kwon Github Account for the additional items</br>